 A better understanding of the connection between mind & body

-	Sports & Deep Tissue massage therapy is now available with Matt Holland Fitness at 3 locations across the Northwest.

-	Treatments are available Monday – Friday at The Chorley Clinic, 1 Mayfield Rd Chorley, PR6 0DG (2 mins drive from

-	Chorley town centre) & at Your Physiotherapy 146 Station Rd, Bamber Bridge, PR5 6TN.
-Thursday & Saturday morning
+Sports & Deep Tissue massage therapy is now available at 2 locations in central Lancashire.
+Treatments are available Monday – Friday at The Chorley Clinic, 1 Mayfield Rd Chorley, PR6 0DG (2 mins drive from Chorley town centre) & at Your Physiotherapy 146 Station Rd, Bamber Bridge, PR5 6TN.
+There are also appointments available every other Saturday morning at our Bamber Bridge clinic.

-	treatments are available from our Ormskirk clinic at 103B Burscough St, Ormskirk, L39 4EL (2 minutes from the town

-	centre).

 Sessions are by appointment only and unfortunately we do not accept walk in appointments.
-Sessions are available in 30,

-	60 or 90 minute time slots.
+Sessions are available in 30, 60 or 90 minute time slots.
 For pricing options please visit our pricing page.

 For more information on Sports Massage Therapy, Deep Tissue Massage or to book in please contact us on 07912 754088 or get in touch using our contact form.